ChicagoDro/AI-Portfolio/README.md

 - High-energy teaching and technical enablement (45+ presenters trained for major events)
 - Leading every closed enterprise deal at Sync Computing as the SA on 100% of contracts
 - Supporting executive teams through acquisition diligence and growth strategy
-- Delivering millions in customer savings and uncovering critical product edge cases
+- Delivering millions in customer ROI and uncovering critical product edge cases

 ---